isomerpages/mlaw-corp/news/press-releases/_posts/2018-05-11-factsheet-on-singapore's-participation-in-belt-and-road-initiative-forum-in-xi'an.md

 ---
-layout: post
-title: Factsheet on Singapore’s Participation in Belt and Road Initiative (BRI) Forum in Xi’an
+title: 'Factsheet on Singapore’s Participation in Belt and Road Initiative (BRI) Forum in Xi’an'
 permalink: /news/press-releases/factsheet-on-SG-participation-in-BRI-Forum-Xian
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 11 May 2018 Posted in [Press releases](/news/press-releases)